-- Provides quality teaching and learning opportunities. - Differentiates the curriculum to meet the needs of each child. - Assesses the progress of each child. - Identifies and provides any in-class additional support required. - Sets appropriate targets to move each child's learning on. - Ensures the School's SEN/D Policy is followed in their classroom. - Monitors the delivery and progress of interventions. - Forms part of the professionals monitoring and delivering Education, Health and Care plans as well as school based educational plans. - Shares information with the SENCo supporting the identification and support of children with SEN/D. - Liaises with families to ensure they are involved in the child's learning.
+- Provides quality teaching and learning opportunities. - Differentiates equipment and support to meet the needs of each child. - Differentiates the curriculum to meet the needs of each child. - Assesses the progress of each child. - Identifies and provides any in-class additional support required. - Sets appropriate targets to move each child's learning on. - Ensures the School's SEN/D Policy is followed in their classroom. - Monitors the delivery and progress of interventions. - Forms part of the professionals monitoring and delivering Education, Health and Care plans as well as school based educational plans. - Shares information with the SENCo supporting the identification and support of children with SEN/D. - Liaises with families to ensure they are involved in the child's learning. - Ensure QFT is being delivered so all children can be supported.